Hawks boldly shake up roster as trades overshadow NHL draft weekend

 The Blackhawks netted youngish defenceman Connor Murphy in the swap that sent Hjalmarsson out and also scooped up Darling’s likely replacement, Anton Forsberg, in the Panarin deal.

 Rarely do teams trade stars in peak form like Panarin, the 25-year-old who was named the NHL’s top rookie two seasons ago after a 30-goal, 77-point debut.
-A free agent signing out of Russia, Panarin added another 31 goals and 74 points this past season, a dangerous running mate to 2016 Hart trophy winner Patrick Kane.
+A free-agent signing out of Russia, Panarin added another 31 goals and 74 points this past season, a dangerous running mate to 2016 Hart Trophy winner Patrick Kane.

-Panarin was due to be a restricted free agent this summer, but signed a bargain two-year deal worth US$12-million in December.
+Panarin was due to be a restricted free agent this summer, but signed a bargain two-year deal worth US$12 million in December.
 Looming down the line though for Chicago was a pricey contract in 2019 when the Russian was eligible for unrestricted free agency.

 Cap space continues to be at a premium for the Hawks with Kane and a number of other core players locked up long-term.
 Among that group is Marian Hossa, whose career may have to come to an end earlier this week because of a skin disorder.

 Replacing Panarin with Saad eases some of those concerns down the line.
-The 24-year-old Saad, who was part of Cup-winning squads in 2013 and 2015 – carries the same $6-million annual cap hit as Panarin, but has four more years left instead of two.
+The 24-year-old Saad, who was part of Cup-winning squads in 2013 and 2015 — carries the same $6 million annual cap hit as Panarin, but has four more years left instead of two.

 Saad was traded to Columbus following the Hawks’ third Cup in six seasons.
 He’s remained a highly effective presence who put up 50 even-strength points last year with superb puck possession numbers.
 He’s nowhere near Panarin’s equal in terms of skill or offensive upside, but does offer the Blackhawks a familiar winger for captain Jonathan Toews, who struggled in the first half last season.